andrewchambers/ptrtar/README.md

 # so future archives don't need to reupload if the file didn't change.

 # first backup is slow.
-$ ptrtar create -cache /tmp/ptrtar.cache -dir DIR ./uploadencryptedtoS3 | gzip > backup1.ptrtar.gz
+$ ptrtar create -cache /tmp/ptrtar.cache -dir DIR ./example/uploadencryptedtogoogle.sh $bucket $gpgid | gzip > backup1.ptrtar.gz

 # second backup is hella fast, hell yeah!
 # only new files and changed files are reencrypted and uploaded
-$ ptrtar create -cache /tmp/ptrtar.cache -dir DIR ./uploadencryptedtoS3 > gzip > backup1.ptrtar.gz
+$ ptrtar create -cache /tmp/ptrtar.cache -dir DIR ./example/uploadencryptedtogoogle.sh $bucket $gpgid > gzip > backup1.ptrtar.gz

 # if we want to to see what pointers, or in this case, s3 urls a ptrtar contains
 # just run list-ptrs